Seminar for judicial recorder applicants

 You’ll hear from:

-- a recorder
+- a recorder (previously a solicitor in private practice)

-- a representative from the JAC
+- representatives from the JAC

 The role: recorder